Course Information

 Expected Conduct and Etiquette

-When in class or Open Lab, please:
+When in class or the CS101 Learning Center, please:

 When using online aspects of the course or sending e-mails: